cmi-kamalos/ML-covid-project/README.md

 # ML-covid-project

-The mini-project covers the application of the two algorithms (supervised and unsupervised) in the context of covid19.
+The mini-project covers the application of two algorithms (supervised and unsupervised) in the context of covid19.
 The use of one or the set of two datasets is optional.
-Note that the first is a csv file containing the observations on all the samples and the second contains chest scans
+Note that the first is a csv file containing the observations on all the samples and the second contains chest scans that can be found on github.

 #choice of Algorithms